manifold-systems/manifold/docs/docs.md

 }
 ```

-This basic interface factory pattern can be used anywhere you need to use a Dark Java class for any dynamic
+This basic interface factory pattern can be used anywhere late-bound compilation is desirable.
-compilation use-case.

 ## Templating